Decor Trends Ruling Namma Bengaluru in 2019

 Bengaluru, that was once Pensioner’s Paradise, is now the Tech Capital of India.
 The city has welcomed hoards of young techies to the IT hub in its bosom.
 And many among these techies have made Bengaluru their home.
-Be it the great weather that everyone raves about or a plethora of job opportunities, the city is a favourite for people to buy homes and hence, look into the latest home designs for doing their interiors.
+Be it the great weather that everyone raves about or a plethora of job opportunities, the city is a favourite for people to buy homes and hence, look into the latest home design ideas for doing their interiors.

 Due the IT boom, the profile of a typical homeowner in the city is very different from the rest of the country as are the latest home designs.
 In Bengaluru, Livspace caters to young homeowners, who are usually buying their first home.
 They are tech-savvy, and hence, thoroughly informed.
 This lot comes armed with mood boards from Pinterest, making it much easier for designers to visualise their homes.
 The young working population is also more open to experimenting with the latest home designs and materials.
 But what defines them best is an inherent drive towards functionality, which they seek over aesthetics.